-83. By reason of the conduct described above, Respondent has engaged in the following misconduct:
+83. By reason of the conduct described above, Respondent has engaged in the

-- a. charging or collecting an unreasonable fee, by conduct including collecting \$20,500 in legal fees from Bienias and Ashcraft, and attempting to collect an additional \$9,495.40 after the initial \$20,000 had been exhausted after one month, in violation of Rule 1.5(a) of the Illinois Rules of Professional Conduct (2010); and - b. failure to refund an unearned fee, by conduct including failing to refund the unearned portions of the \$20,500 in legal fees Bienias and Ashcraft paid to Respondent and his firm, in violation of Rule 1.16(d) of the Illinois Rules of Professional Conduct (2010).
+- charging or collecting an unreasonable fee, by conduct including collecting \$20,500 in legal fees from Bienias and Ashcraft, and attempting to collect an additional \$9,495.40 after the initial \$20,000 had been exhausted after one month, in violation of Rule 1.5(a) of the Illinois Rules of Professional Conduct (2010); and - ii. failure to refund an unearned fee, by conduct including failing to refund the unearned portions of the \$20,500 in legal fees Bienias and Ashcraft paid to Respondent and his firm, in violation of Rule 1.16(d) of the Illinois Rules of Professional Conduct (2010).

-COUNT VII (Mergen) (Unreasonable fee in the Nicholas Mergen matter)
+COUNT VII (Mergen)